Contests for 2014

 students and teachers, including these resources for

 teachers and students.
-The committee works closely with
+The committee worked closely with

-the park to improve these special days, and conducts an
+the park to improve these special days, and conducted an

 annual Teacher Orientation.
 The Special Events

 Department at California's Great America works hard to